German government accused of watering down climate bill | DW | 07.10.2019

 "The core is yearly climate goals for every single sector from 2020 until 2030.
 This way no one can shirk their responsibilities," said a spokesman for the government on Monday in Berlin.

-The Ministry of the Environment published a draft of the new climate protection law, set to be adopted by Germany's government this week, online over the weekend.
-Spiegel magazine reported Sunday that the draft has been significantly watered down from earlier proposals.
+The Environment Ministry published a draft of the new climate protection law, set to be adopted by Germany's government this week, online over the weekend.
+Spiegel magazine reported Sunday that the draft had been significantly watered down from earlier proposals, sparking heated debate.

-The bill's authors disagree.
-Environmental minister Svenja Schulze of the SPD wrote on Twitter, "I've fought long and hard for the climate bill.
+Environment Minister Svenja Schulze of the SPD rejected the accusations on Twitter, "I've fought long and hard for the climate bill.
 That it's legally binding, that every industry must fulfill their targets, and that there's a security net when goals aren't reached.
 We now have all of that in black and white!"

 Merkel herself spoke out in defense of the current iteration, saying that the goal of reducing CO2 emissions by 2030 are "clearly entrenched in the climate bill" and that she "wouldn't allow it to be adopted otherwise."